-With all the rain we had this year we had to take this projects indoors and work on it over a period of a week (although this can be done in a weekend).
+With all the rain we had this year we had to take this project indoors and work on it over a period of a week (although this can be done in a weekend).
 My husband and a family friend bolted the 3 wood pallets together.
 Then they applied the leg posts with finishing nails.

 And then we were done (well with the final step of applying another coat of stain) The initial plan was to take a piece of glass and lay it over the wood table.
-However we started pricing the cost of a 10 ft piece of glass that would work on an outdoor table and I nixed that idea pretty quickly.
+However, we started pricing the cost of a 10 ft piece of glass that would work on an outdoor table and I nixed that idea pretty quickly.

 So next idea– we put the table outside and contemplated our next move.
 My husband decided to make a trip to Lowes to see if an idea that he had would work out.
 He purchased 10 1”x 12” Planks.
 He then came home and nailed them in (with finishing nails).
 A few more coats of stain completed our new outdoor dining table!
-10 planks cost $40.00 (*note to save a little more $$ we could have went back to pick up more wood pallets and filled the gaps with those, but he wanted to go a different route!)
+10 planks cost $40.00 (*note to save a little more $$ we could have gone back to pick up more wood pallets and filled the gaps with those, but he wanted to go a different route!)